anzawi/Meridian-Workflow/README.md

 ## ⚠️ Status / Limitations
 > Unit tests are not fully completed.
-Contributions to improve coverage and test edge cases are welcome.
+>Contributions to improve coverage and test edge cases are welcome.

+- Conditional Actions:
+  - Conditions are evaluated in definition order.
+  - No priority system for condition evaluation.
+  - No built-in conflict detection for overlapping conditions.
+  - No support for transition-specific validation or hooks.

 ## 📄 License
 Apache License 2.0.
 Free for use in open-source and commercial applications.
 Includes conditions for redistribution and attribution.